-- Typically, mowing of native grasses should take place for the first time on the 3rd year following initial planting at the earliest and then on a 3-5 year cycle as needed.
-When mowing is necessary, consider mowing only 1/3 of the planting per year.
-This allows for refugia for wildlife and insect species in unmowed sections.
-These species can then move into the mowed/maintained portions of the site. - The ideal time to cut native grasses is very early spring (March or April), after snow melt.
+- Typically, mowing of native grasses or the use of prescribed fire should take place for the first time no earlier than the 4th year following initial planting at the earliest and then on a 3-5 year cycle as needed.
+When mowing or fire is necessary, consider treating only 1/2 of the planting per year.
+This allows for refugia for wildlife and insect species in un-mowed or un-burned sections.
+These species can then move into the mowed/maintained portions of the site. - The ideal time to cut native grasses is very early spring (February or March), after snow melt.
 Mowing can also take place following the first frosts in November, but native grasses are ideal winter shelter for small mammals and birds so this is only encouraged if spring mowing is not feasible.
-Some sites establish very well and do not require maintenance until years seven or eight following seeding.
+The eggs of some native insects are laid in summer and fall and overwinter in hollow stems of native plants. - Some sites establish very well and do not require maintenance until years seven or eight following seeding.
 Conduct mowing only when absolutely necessary.
 Mowers can carry undesirable species propagules or seed and create openings for invasive plants.
 Disking or prescribed fire are more desirable for long-term maintenance.